Rumeyza/Mastering-Bilkent/README.md

 ####Essential features:

-1.Instructor, student, developer sign in/up system
+a.
+Instructor, student, developer sign in/up system

-2.Student(course) register system with class key (& password).
+b.
+Student(course) register system with class key (& password).

-3.Documentation (video, quiz, slide, etc.) upload system for instructors.
+c.
+Documentation (video, quiz, slide, etc.) upload system for instructors.
 (Contents/categorizes may be extended or reduced)

-4.Easily accessible content (sorted and classified by the topics of the lecture) for users
+d.
+Easily accessible content (sorted and classified by the topics of the lecture) for users

 ####Optional features:

-1.Completeness track for their progress in the content for each individual user
+a.
+Completeness track for their progress in the content for each individual user

-2.Course / Instructor evaluation system for students.
+b.
+Course / Instructor evaluation system for students.

 This desktop application is inspired from Unilica and Coursera.